2. If Your Body’s Alignment is a Problem, How Will You Know?

 I think of postural alignment as a linear gradient.
 It starts with perfect alignment, which is perhaps only theoretical.
 From there, misalignments are minor and of no consequence, but as you move along the gradient they get progressively more severe and have greater potential to be of consequence.

 Where we sit on the gradient changes with time.
 The degree of physical discomfort varies from person to person.
 Is there a tipping point?
-There was for me, but my bigger problem was that I didn’t even know what was happening.
+There was a cliff for me, but my bigger problem was that I didn’t even understand what was happening.

 The Right Question

 I think “does alignment matter?” is the wrong question.
-The complex underlying factors make it a meaningless question.
+The complexity of the underlying factors render it meaningless.

-Based on my experience, this is the important question to ask:
+Based on my experience, the right question is:

 If your alignment is a problem, if it’s the root cause of your chronic pain, discomfort or recurring injury, how will you know?